Rawalpindi Massacres: Background

-In the 1946 Punjab provincial election, the Muslim League (ML) won 75 of the 86 Muslim seats in the province and emerged as the biggest party, but failed to win any non-Muslim ones and fell short of the magic figure in the 175 seat assembly.
+In the 1946 Punjab provincial election, the Muslim League (ML) won 75 of the 86 Muslim seats in the province and emerged as the biggest party, but failed to win any non-Muslim seats and fell short of the majority figure in the 175 seat assembly.
 (Note: Bertrand Glancy, the governor of the province at the time, estimated that the League had the support of only 80 members overall.)
 The Muslim zamindar-led secular Unionist Party, which had won 18 seats, of whom 10 were Muslim, formed a coalition government with the Indian National Congress, which was the second biggest winner after the ML, winning 51 seats, and the Shiromani Akali Dal, which had won 20 seats, all from Sikh constituencies.
 (Note: The coalition ministry claimed to have the support of 94 members in total.)
 The Unionist Party's leader, Khizar Hayat Tiwana, was elected the premier.

 After withdrawing from the Cabinet Mission plan in July 1946, Muslim League leader Muhammad Ali Jinnah called for "Direct Action" in August.
 The calls for direct action were followed by large-scale rioting and violence in Calcutta, which gradually spread elsewhere during the following months.
 (Note: The Punjab province is said to have remained unaffected by such violence due to the coalition government in place.)
 In December 1946, rioting was reported from the Hazara district of the North-West Frontier Province (NWFP) after a Muslim League campaign to oust the Congress government in that province.
 The neighbouring Rawalpindi Division received thousands of Hindu and Sikh refugees who had been driven out from the Hazara district.
 In January 1947, Tiwana banned the Rashtriya Swayamsevak Sangh and the Muslim League National Guards, which prompted large "direct action" demonstrations by the Muslim League throughout the province that later turned violent.
 The Muslim League campaign worsened communal tensions in the province, which had already been raised after previous year's election campaign.
-On 20 February 1947, British Prime Minister Clement Attlee announced that the British will leave India by June 1948.
+On 20 February 1947, British Prime Minister Clement Attlee announced that the British would leave India by June 1948.